digitalmatefr/AndroidViewLifecycle/README.md

 ### View Lifecycle
 Listen or execute when a View lifecycle state occurred

-- Invoke the given action every time the view becomes resumed
+- Invoke an action every time the view becomes resumed

 ```kotlin
 view.lifecycle.addObserver(onResume = {